Lecture from: 23.09.2025 | Video: Video ETHZ

 /Sidequests/GESS/Principles-of-Macroeconomics/Lecture-Notes/attachments/Pasted-image-20250927123506.png)

 Even in this complex model, the fundamental identity holds.
-This gives us three ways to measure the total economic activity, or Gross Domestic Product (GDP).
+This gives three ways to measure total economic activity, or Gross Domestic Product (GDP).

 Our Second Model: The Production Possibilities Frontier (PPF)

 The PPF is a graph showing the maximum combinations of two goods an economy can produce given its available technology and factors of production.
-It’s a powerful tool for visualizing core economic concepts.
+It is a powerful tool for visualizing core economic concepts.

 /Sidequests/GESS/Principles-of-Macroeconomics/Lecture-Notes/attachments/Pasted-image-20250927123522.png)

-- Economic Growth: A technological advance (an exogenous shock) shifts the frontier outward, making previously unattainable points (like G) possible.
+Economic Growth: A technological advance (an exogenous shock) shifts the frontier outward, making previously unattainable points possible.

 The Economist as Policy Advisor